rahadenbagas/cdtPy/README.md

 - matplotlib
 - xarray

-## Unleash the Full Potential of cdtPy:
+## Unleash the full potential of cdtPy:
 - **geoGrd (Geophysical attributes and georeferenced grids):**
   - **earth_radius** gives the nominal or latitude-dependent radius of Earth.
   - **islatlon** determines whether lat, lon is likely to represent geographical coordinates.
 This function is used for input parsing in many CDT functions.